 Squid is versatile and delicious when properly cooked.
 The best way to cook it is quickly over high heat or slowly over low heat.
 Here are some Filipino favorites:

-- Fried Calamari(Calamares): Squid is battered and deep-fried until golden brown, then dipped in sweet chili sauce or spiced vinegar.
+- Fried Calamari: Squid is battered and deep-fried until golden brown, then dipped in sweet chili sauce or spiced vinegar.
 It is known as Fried Calamares in the Philippines and is also sold as street food.

 - Paella: Arròs Negre (known as Paella Negra in the Philippines) is a black paella made with squid or cuttlefish ink.
 Squid can also be used in other paella or rice dish variations, such as Seafood Paella.